brechtDR/mini-static-thingy-wingy/README.md

 ## PostCSS

 I love to play around with [PostCSS](https://postcss.org/) and all it has to offer.
-You can add your own custom packages in the **postcss.config.js** file at the root of the project
+You can add your own custom packages in the **postcss.config.js** file at the root of the project.

-In the production build, I added the [purgeCSS](https://purgecss.com/plugins/postcss.html) and [PostCSS Clean](https://github.com/leodido/postcss-clean) plugins, because they make sense to me, but if you'd rather see those go, you can always go into the config file and delete them
+In the production build, I added the [purgeCSS](https://purgecss.com/plugins/postcss.html) and [PostCSS Clean](https://github.com/leodido/postcss-clean) plugins, because they make sense to me, but if you'd rather see those go, you can always go into the config file and delete them.

 ## Pure simple Javascript

-Because we want to keep is small and clean, besides...
-Vanilla JS is a lot of fun
+Because we want to keep it small and clean, besides...
+Vanilla JS is a lot of fun.
+I added Babel and some plugins to make life a bit more easy such as dynamic import and transform runtime.

 # Extra tips and tricks